Hendrix-CS/csci285/exams/exam2.md

 Vary the step size (n=1, n=5, n=10, n=50, etc.) and interpret the results.
 What do you observe in the phase portraits?
 What do you observe in the time series plots?
 What happens as n increases?

 ### Write-Up
 While writing up your solution, use appropriate markdown stying and include the Lorenz system (and all of its initial conditions) written in LaTeX.
+Your solution should read like a report about the Lorenz system and points will be awarded for readibility and attention to detail.
+Cite your sources.

 <br />